michelle-joudrey/swift-init-generator/README.md

 ## Installation
 * Clone or download the source code
-* Configure the code signing on both targets
+* Configure the code signing team on both targets
 * Run the target `Swift Initializer Generator`
 * Restart Xcode

 ### Xcode 10

+* Make the "Swift Initializer Generator" scheme active
-* Archive the target, export it and move to Applications folder
+* Select Archive under the Product menu
+* Select "Distribute App", then "Copy App", and export to /Applications
-* Close XCode
+* Close Xcode
-* Run the app from the Applications folder
+* Run the exported app from the Applications folder
-* Go to Settings -> Extensions and select a checkbox under "Swift Initialiser Generator"
+* In System Preferences -> Extensions -> Xcode Source Editor, enable "Swift Initializer Generator"

 ### Source code for the libraries
 https://github.com/mjoudrey/swift/tree/my-extension